helixml/docs/content/helix/develop/apps/index.md

 API integrations rely on an OpenAPI (a.k.a.
 Swagger) schema.
 You need to create one for your API so that Helix knows what to call and when.
 Be descriptive with your descriptions to make it easier for the language model to decide when to call it.
 Make sure each operation has a unique `operationID`.

-The schema can be specified as a URL, a path to a file, or a raw `yaml` string.
+The schema can be specified as a URL, a path to a file, or a raw YAML string.

-Some times you might need to pass custom headers to query parameters, for authentication, for example.
+Sometimes you might need to pass custom headers to query parameters, for authentication, for example.
 Add these at the bottom.

-An equivalent `yaml` configuration might be:
+An equivalent YAML configuration might be:

 ```yaml
 name: My test API